top of page

 • Overview: Consumer rights and protection remain a top priority, with a focus on ensuring transparency, fairness, and ethical practices in lending and financial services.

 • Impact: Expect tighter regulations around product disclosures, marketing practices, and the handling of consumer complaints and disputes.
+For instance, recent FCA enforcement actions against firms for misleading product disclosures underscore the importance of transparency and fairness in lending practices.

-The Role of Expert Consultancy
+The Role of Expert FinTech Consultancy

 Regulatory Roadmap, a visual guide for UK payment firms